-Antillais (A Quintín Bandera) Supposedly there were two different structures in the Cuban army, the military and a religious structure.
+Antillais (A Quintín Bandera) Supposedly there were two structures in the Cuban army, the military, and a religious structure.
 Quintín Bandera was a spiritual leader.
-During that time Cubans suffered many hardships.
-I would imagine they had to get into a spiritual zone in order to deal with the atrocities of war and what was happening in the country at the time.
+Cubans suffered many hardships.
+I would imagine they had to get into a spiritual zone to deal with the atrocities of war and what was happening in the country.
 Coming from Santiago de Cuba and being proud of my heritage, I wanted to acknowledge Quintín Bandera, who also hails from Santiago.
 You’ll notice the tune has an Oriente flavor.

 (Interviewer’s Notes: A reference to General José Quintín Bandera Betancourt (1846 – 1906), a military leader of the Cuban insurrection against the Spanish during the Cuban War of Independence.
 In 1906, Bandera, “himself almost a full-blooded Negro,” led an army of insurgents toward Havana, and was killed near Punta Brava, a village close to Havana.)

 TP: Seven, Through the Divination Horn, where the number 7, which played a prominent role in Continuum, resurfaces.

 DV: This composition is related to several kinds of expression through the number.
 The composition contains musical phrases set up in groupings of three and four.
 Depending on the arrangement, the three or four might come in first, or the phrases repeat and weave in and out.
 Also, it opens with the ekón bell, which I wanted to feature.